 Arlington Elementary Middle School

-- Arlington Elementary Middle School's student population of 607 students has grown by 13% over five school years.
+- Arlington Elementary Middle School's student population of 570 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-8|

 |Total Students||570 students|

 |Total Classroom Teachers||32 teachers|

 - Arlington Elementary Middle School is ranked within the bottom 50% of all 1,359 schools in Maryland (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (MD)|

 |Eligible for Reduced Lunch (14-15)|